d2l-ai/d2l-en/chapter_linear-networks/linear-regression-scratch.md

 and using them to update our model.
-Since this process is so fundamental to training machine learning algorithms, its worth defining a utility function to shuffle the data and access it in minibatches.
+Since this process is so fundamental to training machine learning algorithms, it is worth defining a utility function to shuffle the dataset and access it in minibatches.

-In the following code, we define a `data_iter` function to demonstrate one possible implementation of this functionality.
+In the following code, we define the `data_iter` function to demonstrate one possible implementation of this functionality.
-The function takes a batch size, a design matrix, and a vector of labels, yielding minibatches of size `batch_size`.
+The function takes a batch size, a matrix of features, and a vector of labels, yielding minibatches of the size `batch_size`.
 Each minibatch consists of a tuple of features and labels.

 ```{.python .input}